 In addition to photography, Xiang Liquing also works with painting and sculpture.
-His abstract paintings express the same loss of centre as his photograph series of nightmarish architecture.
-Within his paintings, no immediate or recognisable point of reference can be identified.
-His colourful composites may have dark and uncomfortable passages, but they are ultimately quiet celebrations of life.
+His abstract paintings express the same loss of center as his photograph series of nightmarish architecture.
+Within his paintings, no immediate or recognizable point of reference can be identified.
+His colorful composites may have dark and uncomfortable passages, but they are ultimately quiet celebrations of life.

 Xiang Liquing was born in Zhejiang province in 1973.
 Today he lives and works in Shanghai.
 Xiang Liquing has exhibited widely in China and internationally.
 His recent exhibitions include Night Tales, Xiang Liqing solo exhibition, ShanghART Gallery, Shanghai(2011); Shanghai History in Making from 1979 till 2009, Shanghai(2009); Relations, Xiangliqing Solo Exhibition, Paul Frèches Gallery, Paris, France (2008); The World of Other's: A Contemporary Art Exhibition, Museum of Contemportary Art, Shanghai(2008); China Contemporary , Architecture, Art and Visual Culture, Netherlands Architecture Institute; Museum Boijmans Van Beuningen; Netherlands fotomuseum, The Netherlands (2006) and Restless, Photography and New Media, Museum of Contemporary ArtShanghai(2006).